pixelpainter/comfyui-AI-prompt-editor/README.md

 - **Extract from Image** — pulls the embedded prompt/workflow from PNG metadata

 **Style tuning**
-- 8 style targets (Midjourney, DALL·E, Imagen, Meta, Photorealistic, Cinematic, Anime, Concept Art) that reshape the AI's aesthetic vocabulary — not just an appended suffix
+- 8 style targets (Midjourney, DALL·E, Imagen, Meta, Photorealistic, Cinematic, Anime, Concept Art) that reshape the AI's aesthetic vocabulary, not just an appended suffix
+- **Override toggle**
-- **Override toggle** — off: the style only fills gaps your prompt leaves open; on: the style replaces your prompt's look while subjects, poses, and scene stay
+- off: the style only fills gaps your prompt leaves open;
+- on: the style replaces your prompt's look while subjects, poses, and scene stay
-- 6 sliders (Creativity, Length/Density, Focus, Variability, Boldness, Subject grip) that keep working on top of any style
+- 6 sliders (Creativity, Length/Density, Focus, Variability, Boldness, Subject grip) that keep working **-on top of any style-**

 **Library**
 - Browse prompts from **Civitai**, **Genur.art**, and **Sea.art** with image/video previews, infinite scroll, and one-click Use / Enhance / Variations